International Experience

 Summer Abroad

 Summer courses abroad are offered through Yale Summer Session Programs Abroad and Yale in London.
-Students may also apply through Yale Study Abroad to earn credit from eligible outside summer study abroad programs.
-Students receiving financial aid are eligible for summer funding (one summer) through the International Study Award (ISA) program.
+Students may also apply to earn credit from eligible outside summer study abroad programs by submitting a Non-Yale Summer Abroad application.
+Additional information is available from the Yale Study Abroad office.

 Year or Term Abroad

-In recognition of the special value of formal study abroad, Yale College allows juniors and second-term sophomores to earn a full year or term of credit toward the bachelor’s degree through the Year or Term Abroad program.
+In recognition of the special value of formal study abroad, Yale College allows second-term sophomores, juniors, and first-term seniors to earn a full year or term of credit toward the bachelor’s degree through the Year or Term Abroad program.
 Participation in the program provides students the opportunity to approach academic study through a different cultural perspective.
 Students apply to Yale Study Abroad for approval of a program of study abroad.
 The pertinent application procedures and regulations are listed in the Academic Regulations, section K, Special Academic Programs.
 Additional information is available from the Yale Study Abroad office.

 Yale in London Summer Program